 Following each visit the internal auditors produce a written report to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
-The report is RAG rated and reviewed termly by both Perryfields Junior School LGB and the PEAT AFRP committee.
+This reported is RAG rated and reviewed termly by the PEAT AFRP committee.
 All recommendations and remedial actions are complied with.